DylanFranz/Old-Teensy-Synth/README.md

-# Instillo-Synth
+# Teensy-OP-1
-Code and Hardware for the Instillo Synth
+Code and Hardware for the TeensyOP-1(TOP-1) Synth